halibiram/Nuvio-Wiki/docs/settings/player.md

 * **Show Only Preferred Languages (Toggle On/Off):** Filters the subtitle menu to hide all tracks except those that exactly match your primary and secondary language preferences.
 * **Subtitle Styling [TV Optimized]:** Offers granular control over subtitle aesthetics including **Size (Scaling)**, **Vertical Offset** (to accommodate letterboxing), **Text Color**, **Background Color**, and **Outline/Outline Color**.
 * **Use libass for ASS/SSA subtitles:** An experimental toggle to use the advanced libass engine for rendering complex styles, positioning, and animations of ASS/SSA subtitles.
+  - Turning this on tells the player to use a specialized graphics engine (libass) to draw complex subtitles perfectly.
+If left off, the player might strip out all the colors and placement formatting, or worse, crash trying to read the file.

 ### Addon Subtitle Startup
 Controls how aggressively Nuvio searches for external subtitles when a video begins playing, balancing load times against availability.